LayerZero-Labs/devtools/examples/oft-solana/README.md

 [Docker](https://docs.docker.com/get-started/get-docker/) is required to build using anchor.
 We highly recommend that you use the most up-to-date Docker version to avoid any issues with anchor builds.

-:warning: You need anchor version `0.29` and solana version `1.17.31` specifically to compile the build artifacts
+:warning: You need anchor version `0.29` and solana version `1.17.31` specifically to compile the build artifacts.
+We are currently blocked by these issues from upgrading: [1](https://github.com/coral-xyz/anchor/issues/3089), [2](https://github.com/coral-xyz/anchor/issues/2835).

 ### Install Rust